apollographql/apollo-client/docs/source/network.md

 Given the above code, the header's `Authorization` value will be that of `token2`.
 This example shows how you can use more than one middleware to make multiple/separate modifications to the request being processed in the form of a chain.
 This example doesn't show the use of `localStorage`, but is instead just meant to demonstrate the use of more than one middleware, passed to `.use()` as an array.

 <h3 id="networkInterfaceAfterware" title="Afterware">Afterware</h3>
-A afterware is very similar to a middleware, except that a afterware runs after a request has been made, that is when a response is going to get processed.
+'Afterware' is very similar to a middleware, except that a afterware runs after a request has been made, that is when a response is going to get processed.
+It's perfect for responding to the situation where a user becomes logged out during their session.

 It is possible to use afterware with the network interface created via `createNetworkInterface`.
 In order to do so, you must pass an array of objects into the interface created with `createNetworkInterface()`.